 The most common cause in children is minimal change disease.
 Membranous glomerulonephritis is the most common cause in adults.
 In both diseases, the glomeruli in the kidneys are damaged.
 Glomeruli are the structures that help filter wastes and fluids.

-This condition can also occur from:
+This condition can also occur due to:

 It can occur with kidney disorders such as: